tatsu-lab/alpaca_eval/README.md

   the instruction and input fields into a single instruction field.
 This affects 1/4 of the examples in the AlpacaFarm evaluation set, all of which are from the [self-instruct evaluation set](https://arxiv.org/abs/2212.10560).
 Second we regenerated the text-davinci-003 reference outputs without limiting the length of its outputs.

+## Differences with AlpacaFarm

+AlpacaEval is an improvement and simplification of the automatic pairwise preference from [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm).
+Outside of the AlpacaFarm simulator, you should be using AlpacaEval.
+Here are the main differences:

+- **AlpacaEval merges instructions and inputs**: The AlpacaEval evaluation is the same as the AlpacaFarm evaluation except that the instruction and input fields are merged as `{instruction}\n\n{input}`.
+This affects 1/4 of the examples in the AlpacaFarm evaluation set, all in the [self-instruct](https://arxiv.org/abs/2212.10560) subset.
+  Merging fields simpler and provides a more fair comparison for models that were not trained by distinguishing between the two fields.
+- **AlpacaEval increases length of generations** Models in AlpacaFarm were limited to generations of 300 tokens.
+We changed that to 2000 as the field is moving towards models with longer outputs.
+Note that this also affects the reference (`text-davinci-003`), so results are nto comparable with AlpacaFarm even for examples that had no input field.
+- **AlpacaEval removes intra- and inter-annotator variance**  The goal of AlpacaFarm was to have a simulator for studying the human-based RLHF pipeline.
+In particular, we had to add intra- and inter-annotator variance (via a pool of noisy automatic annotators) for the training dynamics (overoptimization) in simulation to match those with human data.
+If the goal is to use an automatic annotator for evaluation or simply training better models, then this variance is not desirable.
+The default annotators thus remove this variance in AlpacaEval.
+We give the option to add it back by using `--anotators_config 'alpaca_farm'` and `--p_label_flip 0.25` when creating an evaluator.
+- **Different goals** The goal of AlpacaEval is to provide a package for simple,fast, reproducible,cheap, and high-quality automatic evaluation of instruction-following models.
+-
+-
+- The goal of AlpacaFarm was to provide a simulator for studying the human-based RLHF pipeline.
+This means that AlpacaFarm has more features and is more complex.
+For example, AlpacaFarm has a more complex annotator model, a more complex annotator selection process, and a more complex evaluation set.
+AlpacaFarm also has a more complex simulator that allows you to simulate the human-based RLHF pipeline.
+If you are interested in studying the human-based RLHF pipeline, then you should use AlpacaFarm.
+If you are interested in evaluating or training better instruction-following models, then you should use AlpacaEval.

 ## Citation